eevo script

 Dyslexic friendly

 - Primarily designed by someone with dyslexia.
-The language, standard library, and documentation are designed to be as easy as possible to read.
+The language, standard library, and documentation are written to be as easy as possible to read.

 See the language manual for complete set of features.